wp-property/wp-property/readme.txt

 = 2.0.2 =
 * Added Shortcodes UI library for providing better shortcodes UI management in future releases.
 * Added ability to sort properties on Front End by modified date.
 Example: [property_overview sort_by=post_modified]
+* Added ability to filter properties by custom attribute on 'All Properties' page ( Back End ) when it has Search Input 'Advanced Range Dropdown'.
 * Fixed loading of localisation files.
 The bug persists in 2.0.0 and 2.0.1 versions.
 * Fixed Warnings on Edit Property page when property attributes with Data Entry "Dropdown Selection" do not have any predefined value.
 * Fixed Warnings on sending notification to user about created account.
 * Fixed incorrect status information on "Revalidate all addresses using English localization" process in case query limit was exceeded.
+* Fixed defined min and max values of 'Advanced Range Dropdown' fields on Property Search form.

 = 2.0.1 =
 * Fixed showing Attribute on Edit Property page which has 'Multi-Checkbox' Data Entry.